Meet Micheline Chaia: Director of the GWA Language Institute

-On a day-to-day basis, I do everything from meeting with parents and conducting language information sessions to observing teachers in classrooms and organising events.
+On a day-to-day basis, I do everything from meeting with parents and conducting language information sessions to classroom observations and organising events.
 Another significant role that I play is to tie up the language programmes offered through the school’s Language Institute with embassies and consulates.

 How does the Language Institute work?

-At GWA we offer 13 languages across the school.
-Twelve of these are part of the Language Institute’s mother tongue programme, which is taught in Grades 1-6, while PreK-KG2 students can choose from four beginner and two mother tongue language classes.
+At GWA we offer 14 languages across the school.
+Thirteen of these are part of the Language Institute’s mother tongue programme, which is taught in Grades 1-7, while PreK-KG2 students can choose from four beginner and two mother tongue language classes.